 - Go to the toilet regularly.

 - Wear clothes that are easy to take off.
-Trousers with an elasticated waist, or using braces rather than a belt can make it easier when you want to go to the toilet quickly.
+Clothes with an elasticated waist, or using braces rather than a belt can make it easier when you want to go to the toilet quickly.

 - Try having a rest in the afternoon.
 It may help the muscles around your bladder to tighten up and work better for you.